 So what does Elizabeth Taylor, pictured above in the movie 'Cleopatra', have to do with Jericho and the Bible?

-The movie ignored the fact, unimportant to the love story of Antony and Cleopatra, that Antony took the great palm plantations of Jericho from their rightful owner, King Herod the Great, and gave them to Cleopatra instead - something that did not please Herod at all.
-Jericho has many stories.
+The movie ignored the fact that Antony took the great palm plantations of Jericho from their rightful owner, King Herod the Great, and gave them to Cleopatra instead - something that did not please Herod at all.

 It is one of the oldest cities in the world.
 There were people there in 9,000BC.
 Most Bible readers associate the town with Joshua, but it was already five thousand years old when Joshua arrived.
 It had seen a lot of history, and probably endured many like him before - conquerers who tramped in with their armies and razed the town to the ground.
 Why had these invaders come - and gone?

 Jericho was a magnet, sitting low in the south Jordan Valley, about 10 km (6.5 miles) north-west of the Dead

 Sea.
 It was a lovely spot, with a lush oasis fed by a number of sweet-water springs.

 Going back to about 9,000 BC, it pre-dated farming villages in Egypt, Mesopotamia and Syria or in the upper Jordan Valley.